-Many survey routes and trails previously used for cuckoo surveys were unusable or not found in 2019 due to the large amount of downfall across the trails.
+Many routes and trails previously used for cuckoo surveys were unusable or not found due to the large amount of downfall across the trails or channel alteration by 2020 dam releases.
 Areas of previously suitable habitat also became unsuitable due to long-term drought.
-Therefore, before surveys began, SSRS crews spent several days evaluating habitat and creating new trails and survey routes.
-Changes, such as dropped or added transects, are discussed in each site description below.
-Five sites at the Bill Williams River NWR were surveyed in 2019, and one other previously surveyed site (Cougar Point) was removed after the first survey due to a lack of suitable habitat.
+Before surveys began, crews spent several days evaluating habitat and creating or modifying trails and survey routes.